dt-demos/simple-monitoring-tool/README.md

 # Overview

 Simple monitoring script this can be used for demoing alerts storms.
-It will script errors or `alerts` to a local CSV file or optional create Atlassian Opsgenie alerts using the [Opsgenie API](https://docs.opsgenie.com/docs/alert-api).
+It will script errors or `alerts` to:
+* A local CSV file
+* optional create Atlassian Opsgenie alerts using the [Opsgenie API](https://docs.opsgenie.com/docs/alert-api).
+* optional create PagerDuty alerts using the [PagerDuty API](https://developer.pagerduty.com/docs/events-api-v2/overview).

 <img src="images/overview.png" width="700"/>